gamemann/GModPropSpamProtection/README.md

 # Description
 This lua addon basically checks when the server is lagging.
-If the server is ever lagging, it will check what props are penetrating, it will delete these specific props until the server stops lagging.
+If the server is lagging, it will check what props are penetrating, it will then delete these specific props until the server stops lagging.

 # FAQ
-Q: Is this lua addon still supported?
+Q: Is this addon still supported?

-A: Yes, but I haven't worked on this addon for about a year now.
+A: As of 6-05-15, yes it is supported.
+I originally made this addon for GFL-only.
+Therefore, you may notice missing features (e.g. documentation on the ConVars).
+I plan to eventually fully update this addon to support the public.

-Q: Does this work 100%?
+Q: Does this addon work well?

-A: My server (GFL Purge) still suffers from prop spammers from time to time, but overall, this works well.
-I will edit this addon in the future and hope to improve its abilities as a return.

-Q: Is there any negative side effects?

-A: Yes sadly, especially on large servers.
-Many innocent props get detected when the server lags since it checks every penetrating prop.
-I do plan on improving the addon in the future and want to prevent things like this from happening.
+A: This addon works well (tested on GFL's Purge server).
+However, there are often cases of innocent users getting their penetrating props removed.
+Sadly, there isn't much I can do about this issue but I do plan to develop better methods on handling prop spammers in the future.